There are often situations where you may want to filter a Tableau dashboard without affecting the totals.

 Remember the Tableau order of operations, where table calculations are one of the last things to evaluate?
 If the filter field is a table calculation, not a standard measure calculation, it should only apply the filter after all yearly totals have finished calculating.
 Therefore change the formula of [2010 Employee Count] to use a table calculation.
 As we have to calculate the total of 2010 to act as the table calculation filter, this means we use a “summing” table calculation.
 The summing table calculation options are WINDOW_SUM and TOTAL.

-Switching to a table calculation filter
+Using a table calculation filter in Tableau

 Using WINDOW_SUM changes the formula to: